A. Your Rights Under the CCPA & CPRA

 Identifiers such as name, address, and telephone numbers are sourced from publicly accessible sources such as the white and yellow page telephone directories, online directories, website postings, public records, public websites, property and assessor files, governmental issued licenses, and information available to the public through directory assistance.

-F. How We Process information
+F. How We Process Your Information

 Our information is stored in electronic databases.
 Sometimes we match these databases to one another to make the data more effective for marketing purposes.
 We may also enhance your information with other information we acquire from other sources or through the use of technology.
 For example, we might add geospatial codes (latitude and longitude) to your physical address or merge two directories to match addresses with telephone numbers.

 Our clients are permitted to use the information we provide for a limited purpose.
-Our clients may use our data only for lawfully conducted marketing or for things related to marketing (such as cleaning their customer lists or verification of data they already have).
+Our clients may use our data only for lawfully conducted marketing or for things related to lawful marketing (such as cleaning their customer lists or verification of data they already have).
 No other purpose is allowed.
 This means that our clients are prohibited from using our data for any purpose or in any way that might violate any U.S. federal or state law that protects your privacy or consumer rights.
 Among those are the CAN-SPAM Act (intended to reduce unwanted email solicitations); the Telephone Consumer Protection Act of 1991 (intended to reduce unwanted telephone solicitations) as well as the privacy and best practice policies set out by the Data and Marketing Association (“DMA”).